 The HOME Investment Partnership Program (HOME) is the largest Federal block grant available to state and local governments designed exclusively to create affordable housing for low-income households.
 HOME provides Formula Grants to state and local governments.
-Lexington County receives funding from the US Department of Housing and Urban Development.
+The County of Lexington receives funding from the U.S. Department of Housing and Urban Development (HUD).

 The HOME Program provides funds for projects that primarily assist low- and moderate-income persons in securing:

 - Demolition of dilapidated housing